-The Quarry has a comprehensive management and monitoring program that collects information and data for the assessment of environmental impacts, regulatory compliance and performance against continual improvement objectives.
+The Quarry has a comprehensive management and monitoring program that collects information and data for the assessment of environmental impacts, regulatory compliance, and performance against continual improvement objectives.
 Management and Monitoring is undertaken in accordance with the respective activity specific Management Plans, which define the framework for measuring environmental performance and compliance with statutory requirements.

-Table 8 provides an overall summary of the environmental performance of the quarry across a number of parameters, with further details provided in the following sections.
+Table 7 provides an overall summary of the environmental performance of the quarry across a number of parameters, with further details provided in the following sections.

-Table 8: Summary of Environmental Performance
+Table 7 : Summary of Environmental Performance

-Aspect performance during the reporting period Trend / Key management implications Implemented / proposed management actions Deposition gauges Quarry contribution complies with criteria at the neighbouring residence Data collected over time is consistent with the EIS predictions, Modification modelling and previous AR reporting Continue to monitor and assess performance PM10 HVAS Quarry Contribution complies with criteria at the neighbouring residence Data collected over time is consistent with the EIS predictions, Modification modelling and previous AR reporting Continue to monitor and assess performance TSP HVAS Quarry Contribution complies with criteria at the neighbouring residence Data collected over time is consistent with the EIS predictions, Modification modelling and previous AR reporting Continue to monitor and assess performance Noise Quarry Contribution complies with criteria at the sensitive receivers Data collected over time is consistent with the EIS predictions, Modification modelling and previous AR reporting Real time noise monitoring implemented to allow for management of potential noise impacts Blast - vibration Complies with criteria at the nominated receivers Data collected over time is consistent with the EIS predictions, Modification modelling and previous AR reporting Continue to operate as per NBMP and Blast Management procedures Blast - over pressure Complies with criteria at the nominated receivers Data collected over time is consistent with the EIS predictions, Modification modelling and previous AR reporting Continue to operate as per NBMP and Blast Management procedures Waste Waste management segregation system installed.
+Aspect performance during the reporting period Trend / Key management implications Implemented / proposed management actions Deposition gauges Quarry contribution complies with criteria at the neighbouring residence Data collected over time is consistent with the EIS predictions, Modification modelling and previous AR reporting Continue to monitor and assess performance PM10 HVAS Quarry Contribution complies with criteria at the neighbouring residence Data collected over time is consistent with the EIS predictions, Modification modelling and previous AR reporting Continue to monitor and assess performance PM 2.5 HVAS Quarry Contribution complies with criteria at the neighbouring residence Data collected over time is consistent with the EIS predictions, Modification modelling and previous AR reporting Continue to monitor and assess performance TSP HVAS Quarry Contribution complies with criteria at the neighbouring residence Data collected over time is consistent with the EIS predictions, Modification modelling and previous AR reporting Continue to monitor and assess performance Noise Quarry Contribution complies with criteria at the sensitive receivers Data collected over time is consistent with the EIS predictions, Modification modelling and previous AR reporting Real time noise monitoring implemented to allow for management of potential noise impacts Blast - vibration Complies with criteria at the nominated receivers Data collected over time is consistent with the EIS predictions, Modification modelling and previous AR reporting Continue to operate as per NBMP and Blast Management procedures Blast - over pressure Complies with criteria at the nominated receivers Data collected over time is consistent with the EIS predictions, Modification modelling and previous AR reporting Continue to operate as per NBMP and Blast Management procedures Waste Waste management segregation system installed.
 Waste minimization, recycling and tracking in Place Continue to Implement waste management plan including review of recycling options and reduction at Waste to Landfill Dangerous goods & Hazardous materials Complies with relevant requirements with systems in place Database in place Continue to maintain systems Bush fire management Complies with relevant requirements with systems in place Bush Fire management Plan in place and reviewed by the RFS Continue to maintain systems and review bush fire management plan as required.
 Heritage conservation Complies with AHMP requirements with unidentified finds and the completion of salvage works Continue to work with AHMC representatives.
 Bi-monthly meeting established to ensure all actions are identified and communicated.
 Undertake collation of the artefacts and plan to conduct a second "return to Country" activity Biodiversity and rehabilitation Complies with BRMP Rehabilitation continues to do well.
 Some erosion control needed at identified locations.
 Implement recommendations of the Rapid Visual Assessment and Ecological review